 “Home sellers typically pay somewhere between $782 and $2,817 in home staging costs . . . but the price tag can vary widely.”

+Here in San Diego, of course, the cost of staging a home, depending on the size of the home and how many rooms are to be staged, I’ve seen staging range from $1,700-$5,500.
 If you’re not keen on full-scale staging, your real estate agent can offer valuable advice on how to present your home.
 Simple changes, like removing a piece of furniture to improve room flow, adding a rug to bring warmth, or taking down personal photos to make the space feel neutral, can have a big impact on buyers’ first impressions.

 San Diego is a competitive market, and whether you choose to stage or not, it’s important to ensure your home looks its best to attract the right buyers.
 Your agent’s experience and insights will be crucial in guiding you through this process.

-Why Working With an Agent Is Essential
+Why Working With an Experienced Realtor Is Crucial

 A real estate agent is your trusted guide throughout the entire process.
 From advising on repairs and staging to helping you set the right price, their expertise can be a game-changer.
 Instead of paying for an outside stager or inspection, your agent will give you personalized advice on presenting your home in the best light and what repairs are worth making before listing.